vizdata-f21/project-1-team_5_look_alive/README.md

 Imagine that your project is a standalone document and the grader has no prior knowledge of the dataset.

-## Question 1 &lt;- Update title to relate to the question you’re answering
+## Question 1 \<- Update title to relate to the question you’re answering

 ### Introduction